Silberengel/next.orly.dev/docs/names.md

 #### 1. Sybil Attack

-**Attack**: Attacker creates thousands of relay identities to dominate attestations.
+**Attack**: Attacker creates thousands of registry service identities to dominate attestations.

 **Mitigation**:
-- Trust-weighted consensus prevents new relays from having immediate influence
+- Trust-weighted consensus prevents new services from having immediate influence
-- Established relays must trust new relays before they gain weight
+- Established services must trust new services before they gain weight
-- Age-weighted trust (new relays have reduced influence for 30 days)
+- Age-weighted trust (new services have reduced influence for 30 days)
+- Trust graphs stored on relays are publicly auditable

 #### 2. Trust Graph Manipulation

 **Attack**: Attacker gradually builds trust relationships then exploits them.

 **Mitigation**:
-- Audit trails (kind 30101 events are public and verifiable)
+- Audit trails (kind 30101 events stored on relays are public and verifiable)
 - Sudden trust changes are penalized in consensus calculations
-- Diverse trust graphs mean attacker must control different sets of relays for different victims
+- Diverse trust graphs mean attacker must control different sets of services for different victims

 #### 3. Censorship

-**Attack**: Powerful relays refuse to attest certain names (e.g., dissidents, competitors).
+**Attack**: Powerful registry services refuse to attest certain names (e.g., dissidents, competitors).

 **Mitigation**:
-- Subjective consensus means each relay has its own trust graph
+- Subjective consensus means each registry service has its own trust graph
-- Censoring a name requires controlling >51% of *each relay's* trust graph
+- Censoring a name requires controlling >51% of *each service's* trust graph
 - More difficult than controlling 51% of network-wide consensus
-- Users can choose relays aligned with their values
+- Users can query different registry services via different relays aligned with their values

 #### 4. Name Squatting